Claressa Shields: Shields vs. Adler

 On August 4, 2017, Shields defeated defending champ Nikki Adler by 5th round TKO at the MGM Grand Detroit for the WBC super-middleweight belt and the vacant IBF super-middleweight belt.
 The ref had to jump in to protect the undefeated Adler.
 The fight was broadcast on Showtime.

 Shields vs. Nelson

 On January 12, 2018, Shields retained her WBC and IBF female super middleweight titles, and won the WBAN super-middleweight title by defeating 17-0 Tori Nelson.
 It was Shields' first time going all 10 rounds in her professional career.

 Middleweight champion

 Shields vs. Gabriel

-On June 22, 2018, in just her sixth professional fight, Shields defeated Hanna Gabriel by unanimous decision, winning the vacant WBA and inaugural IBF middleweight belts, breaking the record for becoming a two-weight world champion in the fewest professional fights, a record previously held by Vasyl Lomachenko.
-During Round 1, she experienced the first knock down of her professional career.
-She dropped down from 168 pounds to 160 for the fight.
-This was her first fight with trainer John David Jackson, having worked with Jason Crutchfield for the previous 5.
+On June 22, 2018, in just her sixth professional fight, Shields defeated Hanna Gabriel by unanimous decision to win the vacant WBA and inaugural IBF middleweight titles, breaking the record for becoming a two-weight world champion in the fewest professional bouts, previously held by Vasyl Lomachenko.
+During the first round, she suffered the first knockdown of her professional career.
+The bout marked her move down from 168 pounds to 160 and was her first fight under trainer John David Jackson, following her previous five bouts with Jason Crutchfield.